raymundpaulfontanilla/raymundpaulfontanilla/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🌱 I’m currently learning **Fundamentals of Fullstack Development include backend technologies such as ERD, MySQL Database, and Python SQLAlchemy.
-Additionally, data migration tools like Python Alembic, as well as bootstrapping.
-On the frontend side HTML, CSS, Bootstrap CSS, JavaScript, ReactJS, React Bootstrap, NextJS, and Ant Design.**
+- 🌱 A Junior Full Stack Web Developer with a passion for programming and a love for web development.
+Has knowledge of Business Models, Entity Relationship Diagrams, with database technolgies such as MS SQL, and MySQL.
+Also experienced with back-end technologies such as PHP Laravel, Python with the Flask framework, and C# with .NET Core MVC and Web API.
+Additionally, experienced with front-end technologies such as HTML, CSS, Bootstrap, and JavaScript with the React and Next.js frameworks.
+Able to efficiently self-manage during independent projects, as well as collaborate in a team setting.

 - 👯 I’m looking to collaborate on maline-seaman-bedspace (https://github.com/jcbalang-dev/maline-seaman-bedspace)